Iran Blasts Rattle Global Markets - UrduPoint

 New York Fed chief John Williams and governor Michelle Bowman also said they saw fewer reductions than expected, if at all, this year.

-In corporate action, shares in Netflix slumped 7.2 percent as trading got under way despite the streaming giant topping earnings and subscriber expectations in results published after the closing bell on Thursday.
+In corporate action, shares in Netflix slumped around eight percent as trading got under way despite the streaming giant topping earnings and subscriber expectations in results published after the closing bell on Thursday.
+Analysts cited disappointment over the company's commentary on sales in the current quarter.

 Recent Stories